Cookin' on 3 Burners: Blind Bet (2014)

 In 2014 the group released its third record on Freestyle, Blind Bet, which featured artists including Daniel Merriweather, Harry Angus, Kylie Auldist, Jason Heerah, and the Cruel Sea frontman Tex Perkins.

 "The Writing's on the Wall" (2015)

 In 2015 Cookin' on 3 Burners again collaborated with Tex Perkins on the single "The Writing's on the Wall".

 The group also began working with the Australian hip hop artist Mantra.
 The collaboration took the band in a new direction, introducing more hip hop-based tempos and funk/electro vibes to their mixes.

 Remix of "This Girl" by Kungs (2016)

 In 2016 Cookin' on 3 Burners collaborated with French electronic producer Kungs on a reworking of "This Girl".
 The song was originally included on the trio's 2009 album Soul Messin' and released as a limited edition 7".
 The Kungs vs Cookin' on 3 Burners version of "This Girl" was released on 28 February on the House of Barclay label.
 The song reached number 1 in France, Germany and charted highly across Europe.

+Cookin' the Books (2025)

+In October 2025, the trio released Cookin' the Books, their first album in six years.